 - Stripe: requires at least one disk

 - Mirror: requires at least two disks

 - RAIDZ1: requires at least three disks

-- · RAIDZ2: requires at least four disks
+- RAIDZ2: requires at least four disks

 - RAIDZ3: requires at least five disks

-- log device: requires at least one dedicated device, SSD is recommended
+- log device: requires at least one dedicated device, a fast, low-latency, power-protected SSD is recommended

 - cache device: requires at least one dedicated device, SSD is recommended

-When more than five disks are being used, consideration must be give to the optimal layout for the best performance and scalability.
-An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the ZFS Primer (page 311).
+When more than five disks are used, consideration must be given to the optimal layout for the best performance and scalability.
+An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the ZFS Primer (page 319).

 The Add Volume button warns that existing data will be cleared.
 In other words, creating a new volume reformats the selected disks.
-If the existing data is meant to be preserved, click the Cancel button and refer to Import Disk (page 120) and Import Volume (page 120) to see if the existing format is supported.
-If so, perform that supported action instead.
+If the existing data is meant to be preserved, click the Cancel button and refer to Import Disk (page 119) and Import Volume (page 119) to see if the existing format is supported.
+If so, perform that action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

-Depending upon the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
-After the volume is created, the screen will refresh and the new volume is listed in the tree under $Storage \rightarrow Volumes$ .
-Click the + next to the volume name to access its Change Permissions (page 113), Create Dataset (page 115), and Create zvol (page 118) options.
+Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
+After the volume is created, the screen will refresh and the new volume is listed in the tree under Storage $\rightarrow$ Volumes.
+Click the + next to the volume name to access its Change Permissions (page 112), Create Dataset (page 114), and Create zvol (page 117) options.